Have you seen mango leaf gall midge infestations?

 Early detection is vital.

 Call us 13 25 23

 Mango leaf gall midge (Procontarinia pustulata ) is a serious pest of mango leaves that is not present in Queensland mango production areas.
-It has been found on eight Torres Strait Islands, and the very northern tip of Cape York Peninsula at Punsand Bay and Somerset.
+It has been found in Papua New Guinea, eight Torres Strait Islands, and the very northern tip of Cape York Peninsula at Punsand Bay and Somerset.

 This pest is indigenous to India, where there are many species of leaf gall midges found on mango, many of which are Procontarinia species.
 The insect has spread via infested plants to Mauritius, Kenya, Oman, South Africa and Malaysia.

 Procontarinia pustulata has been detected in the Torres Strait and very northern tip of Cape York Peninsula.
 There are also other species of Procontarinia that cause galls on mango leaves.

 |What mango leaf gall midges look like|

 Midges are very small flies, 1-2 mm in length.
 The female lays eggs into the tissue of young leaves leaving a small reddish spot.
 The leaf tissue under the red spot becomes swollen and soft.
 Gall formation begins within seven days and attains a maximum diameter of 3-4 mm.
 Adults usually emerge from the underside of the leaf leaving the pupal skin protruding from the emergence hole.

 The only known host of mango leaf gall midge is mango (Mangifera indica L).